victor-develop/event-modeling-prototype-v0/README.md

      'NewBlock': NewBlockNode,  // Use PascalCase for the key };
    ```

+   - Ensure the case of the node type matches exactly between the registration and usage

 3. **Update Block Type Mapping:**
    - In `src/components/SwimlaneNode.tsx`, add a mapping for the new block type: